National Centre for Circus Arts

 Conservatoire Executive Committee

-The Conservatoire’s Board of Governors has delegated executive responsibility for the organisation to a Chief Executive who determines the direction and management of the Conservatoire and leads its central staff.
-The Chief Executive is the Conservatoire’s Accountable Officer and takes responsibility for the day-to-day conduct of the Conservatoire’s business.
+The Conservatoire’s Board of Governors has delegated executive responsibility for the organisation to a Head of Institution who determines the direction and management of the Conservatoire and leads its central staff.
+The Head of Institution is the Conservatoire’s Accountable Officer and takes responsibility for the day-to-day conduct of the Conservatoire’s business.

-The Chief Executive is supported by the Conservatoire Executive Committee (“CEC”).
-Together, the Chief Executive and CEC provide collective leadership for the Conservatoire.
-CEC is chaired by the Chief Executive and includes the Principal of each Conservatoire member school.
+The Head of Institution is supported by the Conservatoire Executive Committee (“CEC”).
+Together, the Head of Institution and CEC provide collective leadership for the Conservatoire.
+CEC is chaired by the Head of Institution and includes the Principal of each Conservatoire member school.
 The CEC is supported by the Finance Directors of the member schools and the Conservatoire’s shared services team.